AeroTraj: Trajectory Planning for Fast, and Accurate 3D Reconstruction Using a Drone-based LiDAR: Design

-\textit{\textbf{Height}} impacts both accuracy and completeness.
+Height impacts both accuracy and completeness.
 Because LiDAR beams are radial, the higher a drone flies, the less dense the points on the surface of the building.
 Lower density results in worse completeness.
-Accuracy is also worse, because the likelihood of matching the same point on the surface between two scans decreases with point density.
-For instance, the positioning errors for point densities of 2.2 points per m$^{2}$ and 3.0 points per m$^{2}$ are 2.5~m and 1.0~m respectively (graph omitted for brevity).
-So, \sysname must fly as low as possible.
+Accuracy is also worse, because the likelihood of matching the same point on the surface between two scans decreases with point density. \figref{fig:density_error} obtained using methodology described in \secref{sec:eval} illustrates this.
+It plots positioning error as a function of point density by altering the altitude of the drone.
+The positioning errors for point densities of 2.2 points per m$^{2}$ and 3.0 points per m$^{2}$ are 2.5~m and 1.0~m respectively.
+So, for high accuracy, \sysname must fly the drone as low as possible (\ie no higher than 20~m above the surface, as we demonstrate in \secref{s:data-collection}).

-The drone's path must ensure \textit{\textbf{coverage}} of the buildings rooftop and sides.
-Consider a narrow and wide building.
-The drone must fly several times over the building to capture all its surfaces.
-If it flies low, slowly, and at a parallel orientation, the flight duration can be significant.
-Over long durations, SLAM accumulates \textit{drift}, which can worsen model accuracy and completeness.

-\sysname designs \textit{equi-dense trajectories} to control model completeness, and uses \textit{offline data-driven parameter estimation} to find the choice of speed, height and orientation.
-To minimize drift accumulation, \sysname performs online \textit{drift estimation and re-calibration}.
-We describe these below.

-\parab{Equi-dense Trajectories.} An equi-dense trajectory ensures that the resulting model is (a) complete, and (b) captures the building with a point density that is no less than the specified minimum target point density $d$.

-\parae{Point density depends on LiDAR parameters and height.} The height (more generally, distance for vertical surfaces like the sides of the building) at which a LIDAR flies from a surface governs the average density of points it obtains from that surface; larger heights result in lower \textit{point density}.

-For a given LiDAR configuration, we can compute the point density as a function of height.
-For instance, for an Ouster LiDAR with 64 beams, horizontal resolution of 1024, and a vertical field of view of 45$\degree$, to a first approximation, two consecutive beams are at an angular separation of 0.7$\degree$ ($\frac{45}{64}$) and lasers from same beam are 0.35$\degree$ ($\frac{360}{1024}$) apart.
-Using geometry, for a surface at a distance $h$ from the drone, we can compute the projection of the LIDAR on that surface.
-Using this projection, we can compute the point density throughout the whole point cloud.
-Central regions of the point cloud have much higher density than regions at the extremities.

-\parae{Coverage depends on height.} The density of points at which a drone captures a surface depends on its height $h$.
-Given a height $h$, \figref{fig:equidense} shows the coverage of the LiDAR on a given surface.
-In general, the drone can only capture a subset of this \textit{full} coverage region with a minimum target point density $d$ (shown by target density region in \figref{fig:equidense}).
-Now, suppose the drone's trajectory performs a rectilinear scan over the surface, like the one shown in \figref{fig:mod_lateral}.
-Then, to ensure that \sysname captures the entire surface at least at a density $d$, the \textit{scan width} must be equal to or smaller than the width of the target density coverage region (\figref{fig:equidense}).